lzharif/100-days-of-code/log.md

 **Today's Progress**: I'm doing data extraction for my research project.
 I also fixing a flow of registration in @sahabatsehati_id apps.

 **Thoughts:** Looks like I need to focus more on sharpen my current skills: Machine Learning, Android Developer, and SEO.

+### Day 13: January 10, 2018

+**Today's Progress**: I learned that in this current age of technology, data can provide us with better insight on everything.
+[This article](https://medium.freecodecamp.org/clustering-the-top-1-asset-analysis-in-r-6c529b382b42) provides us with household asset analysis in US using only R.

+**Thoughts:** Seems like data scientist is a big job right now.